Q&A on Whaling

 - Q3.How do other countries view the attempts at sabotage made by Sea Shepherd?

 - Notwithstanding the difference of policies on whaling, most countries share the view that the safety at sea must be ensured.
-Resolutions adopted by relevant international organizations such as the IWC and the IMO reaffirm the importance of the safety at sea .
+Resolutions adopted by relevant international organizations such as the IWC and the International Maritime Organization (IMO) reaffirm the importance of the safety at sea .

-- Q.Why is dolphin fishing conducted in Japan?
+- Q1.Why is dolphin fishing conducted in Japan?

 - This practice is a time-honored tradition in certain regions of Japan.
 For the people in the regions, maintaining this tradition is viewed as an important part of their cultural heritage.